maxhithere/path-exist/README.md

 # path-exist

-check if a path exists in go
+check if a directory exists in go